hashicorp/terraform-provider-azurerm/website/docs/r/mssql_managed_instance_admin.html.markdown

 The following arguments are supported:

-* `managed_instance_id` - (Required) The resource id of the MS SQL Managed Instance.
+* `managed_instance_name` - (Required) The resource id of the MS SQL Managed Instance.
+Changing this forces a new resource to be created.

+* `resource_group_name` - (Required) The resource group of the managed instance.
 Changing this forces a new resource to be created.

 * `login_username` - (Required) The Active Directory User name.
 Changing this forces a new resource to be created.